tatsuyakari1203/payload-sidebar/README.md

 - 📌 **Pin Items** - Pin frequently used items to the top (persisted per-user)
 - 🎨 **Custom Icons** - Use Lucide icons or your own components
 - 🔔 **Multi-color Badges** - Show notification counts with different colors
+- 🔗 **Custom Links & Groups** - Add your own navigation links and groups
 - 🌐 **i18n Support** - Works with English, Vietnamese, and other languages
 - ⚡ **Zero Config** - Works out of the box, just add to plugins